Raising Arizona

 Raising Arizona is a 1987 American crime comedy film written, directed and produced by Joel and Ethan Coen.
 It stars Nicolas Cage as H.I.
 "Hi" McDunnough, an ex-convict, and Holly Hunter as Edwina "Ed" McDunnough, a former police officer and his wife.
 Other members of the cast include Trey Wilson, William Forsythe, John Goodman, Frances McDormand, Sam McMurray, and Randall "Tex" Cobb.

-The Coen wanted to make a film as different from their previous film, the dark thriller Blood Simple, as possible, with a lighter sense of humor and a faster pace.
+The Coens wanted to make a film as different from their previous film, the dark thriller Blood Simple, as possible, with a lighter sense of humor and a faster pace.
 Raising Arizona received mixed reviews at the time of its release, with some criticizing it as too self-conscious, manneristic, and unclear as to whether it was fantasy or realism, while others praised the film for its originality.
-Retrospective reviews are generally more favorable.
+Retrospective reviews are generally more favorable, and it is now considered to be a cult classic.

 Raising Arizona ranks 31st on the American Film Institute's 100 Years...100 Laughs list and 45th on Bravo's "100 Funniest Movies" list.
 It was released in the United States on March 13, 1987.

 Plot

 Convenience store robber Herbert ("H.I." or "Hi") McDunnough meets police officer Edwina ("Ed") when she takes his mugshot after each of several arrests in Tempe, Arizona.
-He learns that Ed's fiancé has left her and proposes after release from prison.
+He learns that Ed's fiancé has left her for a younger woman and, after comforting her over the heartbreak, proposes after release from prison.
 They marry and move into a desert mobile home, and Hi works in a machine shop.
 They want children, but Ed is infertile and they cannot adopt due to Hi's criminal record.

 Hi and Ed learn of the quintuplet sons born to regional furniture magnate Nathan Arizona.
 They kidnap one of the babies, whom they believe to be Nathan Jr., intending to start a family.
 Soon afterward, Hi's former cellmates Gale and Evelle Snoats escape from prison and visit the couple.
 They persuade Hi to shelter them and tempt him to return to his former criminal life.
 That night, Hi has a nightmare of monstrous biker Leonard Smalls.

 Hi's foreman Glen visits with his large and unruly family the next day.
-Glen and wife Dot offer parenting advice amid their children's misbehavior, but when Glen suggests that he and Hi exchange wives, Hi punches Glen in the face.
+Glen and wife Dot offer parenting advice amid their children's misbehavior and Glen's penchant for racist jokes (especially against Polish people), but when Glen suggests that he and Hi exchange wives, Hi furiously punches Glen in the face.
 That night, Hi succumbs to robbing a convenience store while buying diapers, leading to a chase with police and a pack of dogs that he manages to outrun.
 As Ed and Nathan Jr. sleep, Hi decides to leave his family to join Gale and Evelle in a bank robbery.